joshdyod/TV-Script/README.md

 3. Run this Batch file.

-4. If you would like to stream the file contents of your folder to Twitch or Youtube recommend
+4. If you would like to stream the file contents of your folder to Twitch or Youtube I recommend

 [Downloading OBS](https://obsproject.com/download)